How to choose a baby name: a calm method for a loud decision

 Move 2: Shrink the ocean before you swim

 A hundred thousand names is not a choice, it is noise.
 Cut by the things you already know: sound (soft or strong), roots that matter to your family, and how popular you want the name to be.
-One honest warning about popularity: check the trajectory, not just the rank.
+One honest warning, and it is the one most lists skip: check the trajectory, not just the rank.
 A name at #300 that is climbing fast will not feel rare in five years.
-Official records show the curve; use it.
+Official records show the curve.
+Use it.

 More on this in the unique baby names guide.